 Food & Drink

 Buried in the heart of Downtown LA is this European-style food hall, which has been operating on the ground floor of the iconic Homer Laughlin Building since 1917.
-Some food vendors merit more praise than others, though Mexican- and South American-themed stalls offering treats like pupusas, carnitas tacos and aguas frescas remain some of the most popular.
-Recently, the market has emerged as a haven for handsome, trendy eateries Sticky Rice, Horse Thief BBQ, Eggslut and G&B Coffee.
+It's still a great place to get cheap pupusas, carnitas tacos and aguas frescas, but recently the market has emerged as a haven for handsome, trendy eateries like Sticky Rice, Horse Thief BBQ, Eggslut and G&B Coffee.

 RECOMMENDED: Best gourmet food stores